NectoT/quartz-neurotrauma/content/Cybernetics Expansion (Needs images)/Cyberheart.md

 ## How to add:

-Do [[Organ Transplant Surgery](../Procedures/Organ%20Transplant%20Surgery.md)]([Organ Transplant Surgery](../Procedures/Organ%20Transplant%20Surgery.md) "smartCard-inline"), using the Cyberheart instead of a feeble meat heart.
+Do [Organ Transplant Surgery](../Procedures/Organ%20Transplant%20Surgery.md), using the Cyberheart instead of a feeble meat heart.
 Consider refridgerating the procured meat heart for upgrading into a Cyber-augmented Heart.

 #### Mechanical skill requirement: 60